the royal nova scotia international tattoo

 Single rooms are provided throughout the 12-story accommodation block, although twin rooms can often be available on request.
 A large shared bathroom with several private shower cubicles can be found on every floor of the accommodation.
 A ‘frequently asked questions’ sheet concerning accommodation can be downloaded here.

-Breakfast is included at the University on presentation of Tattoo identification, which you will receive at registration on June 24th.
-For lunch and dinner NABBSS attendees are provided with vouchers which can either be redeemed at the University on an "all you care to eat" basis or used at a number of establishments in downtown Halifax, a list of which can be downloaded here.
+Breakfast is included at the University on presentation of Tattoo identification, which you will receive at registration.
+In previous years, for lunch and dinner, NABBSS attendees have been provided with vouchers which can either be redeemed at the University on an "all you care to eat" basis or used at a number of establishments in downtown Halifax, a list of which can be downloaded here.
+This may change post Covid, but lunch and dinner will certainly be provided in some way, within the price of attending the course.

 The dynamic waterfront city of Halifax, is the capital of the province of Nova Scotia, Canada.
 The city has many museums including the Maritime Museum of the Atlantic and Black Cultural Centre for Nova Scotia, numerous National Historic Sites, the most notable being Citadel Hill (Fort George), and its tourism industry showcases Nova Scotia's beautiful scenery, culture and coastline.